navxio/songbird/README.md

 `song <key>`

-By default, the song command will copy the target value to the clipboard
+By default, `song` command copies the result to your clipboard.
+To avoid it, use the `-n` flag

+`song` prints all the key value pairs in a formatted table

 ##### Flags

 `-n, --no-clip` Skip copying to clipboard

-`-l, --list` list all keyvalue pairs in a pretty formatted table

 `-p, --pretty` pretty print a stored value